 After Marvin Herman’s TripAdvisor vacation rental is canceled, he can’t find a suitable replacement.
 Does TripAdvisor owe him anything?

-Q: Earlier this year, my wife and I booked a vacation rental through TripAdvisor.
+Q: Earlier this year, my wife and I booked TripAdvisor vacation rental.
 A few weeks later, we paid a $1,254 deposit on a unit in a condo development on Marco Island, Fla.
 The total price for three weeks came to $4,284.

 In August, more than six months before our stay, we received an email from TripAdvisor saying the owner had canceled our booking.